 - Technically not part of the game itself, but in the official Vault Viewer commentary for iOS, it's oddly sweet to hear Scott Campbell (the official artist) refer to Tim Schafer, his boss, as "bro".

-- When seeing some of the other campers making friendship bracelets, Lily calls the idea stupid.
+- When seeing some of the other campers making friendship bracelets, Lili calls the idea stupid.
 Raz remarks to her that he wouldn't mind getting one, to which she responds by getting flustered and calling him stupid.
-Later in the game, we see that Lily has made him a friendship bracelet.
+Later in the game, we see that Lili has made him a friendship bracelet.
 Aww...

 - Fred's relationship with the other inmates post-cure.
 He's genuinely laid back and cool (and warm towards his former charges, being the orderly.)